 For your picnics, there are sheltered picnic tables in good supply and clean toilet facilities are available onsite.
 If you prefer there is also a cafe on site serving drinks, snacks and meals during the day.

 The information centre opens at 9 am but if you want to get out on the track while it’s relatively quiet you are able to get access from 7 am.
 The caretaker opens the side gate just past the information centre early each morning and you can access the track from there.

 Although it’s a loop track volunteers in the information centre will usually ask that you complete the circuit in a clockwise direction, keeping left at the forks.
 By doing that visitors are spaced more evenly and everyone will have a better chance of spotting a variety of wildlife.
-We’ve always seen several pademelons on the track and in the bush near the edge and it’s been a good spot for sighting the elusive catbird and whipbird that are so often heard but not seen.
-It’s also good for small yellow birds with a profusions on yellow-throated scrubwrens and eastern yellow robins.
+We’ve always seen several pademelons on the track and in the bush near the edge and it’s been a good spot for sighting the elusive catbird and whip birds that are so often heard but not seen.
+It’s also good for small yellow birds with a profusion of yellow-throated scrubwrens and eastern yellow robins.

 Management and plans for Mary Cairncross scenic reserve

-The reserve exists on 55 hectares of sub-tropical rain forest in Maleny on the Sunshine Coast Hinterland.
-At one time rain forest like this covered the Blackall range but now it’s a remnant that’s being preserved as a living museum thanks to the generosity of the the family of Mary Cairncross who donated the parcel of land under a deed to honor their mother and ensure the rain forest would be protected in perpetuity.
+The reserve exists on 55 hectares of sub-tropical rainforest in Maleny on the Sunshine Coast Hinterland.
+There was a time when rainforest like this covered the Blackall Range but now it’s a remnant that’s being preserved as a living museum thanks to the generosity of the family of Mary Cairncross who donated the parcel of land under a deed to honour their mother and ensure the rainforest would be protected in perpetuity.

-The reserve is now managed by the Sunshine Coast Council who staff the information center with friendly volunteers and a caretaker lives permanently on site to ensure the area remains well maintained and that the gates are locked and unlocked each day.
+The reserve is now managed by the Sunshine Coast Council who staff the information centre with friendly volunteers and a caretaker who lives permanently on-site to ensure the area remains well maintained and that the gates are locked and unlocked each day.